magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/vamp-and-kubernetes.md

 During the lifecycle of the deployment, Vamp monitors the state of each deployment and when differences arise **Vamp will adjust the state of that deployment so that it's *current state* matches the *desired state***.

-A Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) uses a Deployment object to describe a desired state, and **a Deployment controller which is responsible for changing the *actual state* into the *desired state***.
+A Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) uses a Deployment object to describe a *desired state*, and **a Deployment controller which is responsible for changing the *actual state* into the *desired state***.

-On Kubernetes, Vamp deployments are realised using Kubernetes Deployments.
+On Kubernetes, Vamp deployments are realised using one or more Kubernetes Deployments.

-You describe a desired state in a Deployment object, and the Deployment controller changes the actual state to the desired state at a controlled rate.

-TODO these directly map to Kubernetes Deployments

 ### Vamp gateways

-TODO these provide a super set of Service and Ingress features
+Vamp gateways provide a super set of Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller features.

+TODO Kubernetes services are simple transparent proxies

+Single Service Ingress
+Simple Fanout
+Name based virtual hosting
+TLS
+Load Balancing

+Vamp Gateway Agents (VGAs) are not implemented as a Ingress controller on Kubernetes this is because the VGAs offer a much richer set of features than is supported by the Ingress controller API.

+Service.Type=LoadBalancer
+Service.Type=NodePort

 {{< note title="What next?" >}}
 * Find out how to [install Vamp](/documentation/installation/v1.0.0/overview)